wuyushuwys/CS7140-Adv-ML-Project/README.md

 This dataset includes some physical(facial expression) and psychological(EEG, EOG and GSR) signals and we use them to train and test our model.

 ## Our Work
+### EEG
+We extract the matrix of EEG signals from 'data_preprocessed' in the AMIGOS dataset.
+### ECG
+We extract the matrix of ECG signals from 'data_preprocessed' in the AMIGOS dataset.
+### GSR
+We extract the matrix of GSR signals from 'data_preprocessed' in the AMIGOS dataset.
+### Facial Expression
+We extract data of facial expression from 'dace_video' in the AMIGOS dataset.